thomis/eventhub-processor2/example/README.md

 3. receiver.rb gets the message and deletes the file with the given ID

-Goal: What ever happens to these components (restarted, killed and restarted, stopped and started, message broker killed, stopped and started) if you do a graceful shutdown at the end there should be no message in the /data folder.
+*Goal*: What ever happens to these components (restarted, killed and restarted, stopped and started, message broker killed, stopped and started) if you do a graceful shutdown at the end there should be no message in the /data folder (except store.json).

 Graceful shutdown: Stop producer.rb.
 Leave the other components running until all messages in example.* queues are gone.
 Stop remaining components.